printers-for-people/catboat/docs/Features.md

   actions depending on the state of the printer.

 * Builtin API server.
-In addition to the standard G-Code interface, Klipper supports a rich JSON based application interface.
+In addition to the standard G-Code interface, Kalico supports a rich JSON based application interface.
 This enables programmers to build external applications with detailed control of the printer.

 ## Additional features

-Klipper supports many standard 3d printer features:
+Kalico supports many standard 3d printer features:

 * Several web interfaces available.
 Works with Mainsail, Fluidd, OctoPrint and others.
 This allows the printer to be controlled using a regular web-browser.
-The same Raspberry Pi that runs Klipper can also run the web interface.
+The same Raspberry Pi that runs Kalico can also run the web interface.

 * Standard G-Code support.
 Common g-code commands that are produced by